mcwalters/mcwalters.github.io/_posts/2015-10-31-how-not-to-teach-math.markdown

 This rigid curriculum leaves no room for the creativity and discovery of real mathematics.

+The nonsensical nature of the javascript and matrix math arguements reveal a dogma deeply entrenched math education.
 [Lockhart's Lament](https://www.maa.org/external_archive/devlin/LockhartsLament.pdf) outlines this problem

 >Students are taught to view mathematics as a set of procedures,